white balance

 🔗scene illuminant temp

-This section provides scene-illuminant temperature and tint controls to adjust the white balace of the image.
+This section provides scene-illuminant temperature and tint controls to adjust the white balance of the image.
 Click on the ‘scene illuminant temp’ section label to cycle between 3 different color modes for the temperature/tint sliders.

 - temperature